Dayton VA Medical Center - Dayton Ohio

 Dayton VA Medical Center - Dayton, OH

-Dayton Va Medical Center is treatment center located at 4100 West 3rd Street in the 45428 zip code in Dayton, OH that offers medication-assisted treatment for addiction.
-It accepts sexual abuse victims, seniors and older adults and people with co-occurring substance use and pain into its treatment service.
-Dayton Va Medical Center provides buprenorphine maintenance, methadone detox and relapse prevention from naltrexone to young adults and adults.
+Dayton Va Medical Center is treatment center located at 4100 West 3rd Street in the 45428 zip code in Dayton, OH that offers medication-assisted addiction treatment.
+It accepts sexual abuse victims, people with co-occurring substance use and pain and domestic violence victims into its treatment service.
+Dayton Va Medical Center provides suboxone prescription, methadone detox and naltrexone administration to young adults and adults.
 Some of the treatment approaches used by Dayton Va Medical Center consist of trauma-related counseling.
-Dayton Va Medical Center also provides detoxification services and offers benzodiazepines detoxification, alcohol detox and opioid detox.
+Dayton Va Medical Center also includes detox programs and offers methamphetamines detoxification, opioid detox and cocaine detoxification.

 Address: 4100 West 3rd Street, Dayton, OH 45428